unraid/docs/docs/unraid-os/using-unraid-to/manage-storage/array-configuration.md

 1. **Immediately halt all write operations** to prevent further data loss.
 2. Seek help by posting your issue in the [Unraid forums](https://forums.unraid.net/) along with diagnostics.
-3. **Do not attempt a rebuild** until you’ve received advice - focus on salvaging your data first.
+3. **Do not attempt a rebuild** until you've received advice - focus on salvaging your data first.

 :::